 Getting the right location, track selection and view use at least half of your editing time.
 This can be speeded up as follows:

-Jog Speed: hold down ctrl to jog faster.
+Jog Speed: hold down Ctrl or SHIFT or both to jog ever faster.

 Track Selection: hold down Track up/down while jogging.

 Time Zoom: hold down zoom while jogging.